Sourcemap Explorer

 Lead-list product

 Filter 'every SaaS running Stripe + Segment + Intercom in the US with more than 50 employees' and export the list.
-Genuinely useful for sales workflows.
+Genuinely useful for sales workflows that need to construct a target list keyed off installed technologies, and the export-to-CRM path is direct enough that revenue teams can operationalise it without engineering help.
+This is the load-bearing feature most paying customers actually use.

 Market-share dashboards